Dana L. Dornsife: President

 Ronna Spaan: Bookkeeping Patient Assistant

-A year later she was hired to do bookkeeping and patient assistance.
+A year later Ronna was hired to do bookkeeping and patient assistance.
+It is a challenging and fulfilling role that Ronna claims is "the best job ever!"

 Carol Meyer: Database Management and Special Projects